Effects of climate change: Changes in temperature

 How much the world warms depends on human greenhouse gas emissions and on how sensitive the climate is to greenhouse gases.
 The more carbon dioxide is emitted in the 21st century the hotter the world will be by 2100.
 For a doubling of greenhouse gas concentrations, the global mean temperature would rise by about 2.5–4 C-change.
 If emissions of stopped abruptly and there was no use of negative emission technologies, the Earth's climate would not start moving back to its pre-industrial state.
 Temperatures would stay at the same high level for several centuries.
 After about a thousand years, 20% to 30% of human-emitted would remain in the atmosphere.
 The ocean and land would not have taken them.
 This would commit the climate to a warmer state long after emissions have stopped.

 With current mitigation policies the temperature will be about 2.7 °C (2.0–3.6 °C) above pre-industrial levels by 2100.
 It would rise by 2.4 C-change if governments achieved all their unconditional pledges and targets.
 If all the countries that have set or are considering net-zero targets achieve them, the temperature will rise by around 1.8 C-change.
 There is a big gap between national plans and commitments and the actions that governments have taken around the world.

+In September 2025, The German Physical society and the German meteorological society published a joint press release, stating that if the current trends will continue, global temperature can rise to 3 °C above pre-industrial level by the year 2050, and by 5 °C by the year 2100.